-CC/ICC and ICT • ITS solutions like APTMS and AFC would be hosted First Increment c implementation f to CC.
+CC/ICC and ICT First Increment of implementation ITS solutions like APTMS and AFC would be hosted solutions, only CCTV video footage would be downloaded to CC.
+All fibre backbone between bus stations that are on the trunk routes will be provided by the Municipals fibre Service Provider (SP); All communications with buses and minibuses for data will be done via the Cellular Networks (GPRS /3G/4G); Where fibre not available, communications with bus depots, bus station and route CCTV cameras will be via Cellular Networks (3G/4G); The CC would be located within the bus depot facilities; The ITS server room will be hosted in the CC environment; IPTN services (scheduling and route monitoring, and fare collection adherence) will be monitored from CC; Each Operator at the CC will have a workstation with two screens; There will be no Video Wall at the CC, only 2 big-screen displays.
+ITS Equipment for Disaster Recovery / Backup Site, only of-site backups; ITS Equipment for Backup Operations Site.
+CC/ICC and ICT . , Second Increment of implementation of-site backups; Municipal Department The following ITS solution can after implementation be managed by existing Municipal departments: All helpdesk related calls will be handled by existing Municipal helpdesk / customer care;

-All fibre backbone between trunk routes will be provide Provider (SP); All communications with be be done via the Cellular Net Where fibre not available, depots, bus station and rou Cellular Networks (3G/4G) The CC would be located with The ITS server room will b IPTN services (scheduling collection adherence) will b Each Operator at the CC wiscreens; There will be no Video Wai displays.
-CC/ICC and ICT ITS Equipment for Disaste Second Increment of implementation ITS Equipment for Backup Municipal Department The following ITS solution managed by existing Muni- All helpdesk related calls w Municipal helpdesk / custo All retail and sales will be h retail outlets and infrastruct Monitoring of all CCTV Cal existing Municipal Security
+All retail and sales will be handled by existing Municipal retail outlets and infrastructure; and Monitoring of all CCTV Cameras will be done by the existing Municipal Security Department.